The Infection-Thyroid Connection

 For more information

 I had the pleasure of speaking with Izabella Wentz about how infections contribute to autoimmunity.
 Together, we discuss the importance of testing for, identifying, and treating the infections that exacerbate symptoms of autoimmunity.
+If you want to test your thyroid levels at home, I recommend using LetsGetChecked home thyroid tests.
+You can do the test in the privacy of your own home and then discuss your results with your functional medicine doctor.

 Updated on: Published on: